 - 1. You are expected to be prepared and on time for all negotiation exercises. - 2.
-You are expected to put your laptop away during class (unless I say so for our Hyflex parts 2). - 3.
+You are expected to put your laptop away during class (we will need the ipads to read the case materials) - 3.
 You should not show your confidential role instructions to other parties during a negotiation, nor should you read them or quote them. - 4.
 You should "ad lib" in these exercises to provide rationales and explanations for your character's preferences-say things you think the character would say.
 You should adopt the given payoff tables as reflecting your preferences.
-You should not make up facts that materially change the power distribution of the exercise. - 5.
-It is tempting sometimes to promise certain resources from one's organization to "sweeten the deal" for your counterpart.
+You should not make up facts that materially change the power distribution of the exercise.

+- 5. It is tempting sometimes to promise certain resources from one's organization to "sweeten the deal" for your counterpart.
 Don't do so, unless role information suggests that these resources exist and that you have discretion over them. - 6.
 Please wait until the class debrief to reveal your preferences/payout table.